Churn

 Strategy 3: Pre-Dunning (Card Update Alerts)

 Some tools can detect expiring cards before the payment fails and prompt customers to update proactively.
+Learn [how to send card expiry reminders in Stripe](/how-to-send-card-expiry-reminders-stripe).
 This prevents the failure from happening in the first place.

 Comparing the Two: Which Should You Fix First?